 I’m assuming a few things about your brand, which should be true regardless of any online marketing strategies you currently use:

-I’ll be referring to these three principles throughout the article, and will be exploring them solely in the context of user behavior.
+I’ll be referring to these three principles throughout the article, and will be exploring them solely in the context of user behaviour.
 Finding the right target audience, optimizing your traffic, maximizing your visitors, and selecting the right offers for users are all important topics for these principles, but they’ll be the subject of a future guide.
 For now, I’ll be focusing on the insights behavior can bring us.

 Feel free to read straight through or skip to a section you want specific information about.